NotTheDr01ds/nushell.github.io/book/style_guide.md

 ### Abbreviations and Acronyms

-Abbreviations and acroynms _SHOULD_ only be used when they are well-known or commonly userd.
+Abbreviations and acronyms _ARE NOT RECOMMENDED_ unless they are well-known or commonly used.

 ::: details Example